edwardchang0112/YoloFaceRecognition_OnCrowdManagement/README.md

 The backend system, like Database, will be involved, and distributed computing structure as well

-### All of the materials in this project provide you a basic example structure, all data/path used in this project need to be change to fit your applications.
+### All of the materials in this project provide you a basic example structure, all data/path used in this project need to be changed to fit your applications.